Meet the Panhellenic Executive Board

 Class Standing: Sophomore

-Major/Minor: Marketing
+Major/Minor: Architecture

 HAVE QUESTIONS?
 WE'D LOVE TO HEAR FROM YOU!